 In some sense this project was doomed to fail, and bit by bit the supposed opposition fell in line.
 Obama met with Trump, just as we knew he would, and everything was oriented towards the smooth transition of power.
 At the level of media things were even worse, driven by the allure of access and a fallacious line of reasoning that sees "two sides" to every issue no matter what the facts or evidence suggests the media began to embrace the logic and terms of Trump's position.
 Narrative trumped evidence and the story began to crystalize around a forgotten white working class whose concerns where legitimate although unfortunately worded.
 This is all familiar and well known, taking advantage of the odd and poorly defined nature of the word "normalize" I would suggest that Trump was in some sense already normalized at the level of affects.

 Although I do not want to attach too much importance to the term affective normalization, or make it a thing, I was struck by this idea in reading Lordon's latest.
 Lordon is critical of the term "legitimacy", seeing it, like other words like consent, to be as much as a metaphysical problem as a political one.
 Legitimacy rests on a metaphysics of rational beings functioning as kingdoms within a kingdom, whose decisions and will ultimately justifies the actual kingdom.
 Lordon thinks that it is better to think in terms of what is viable than what is legitimate, what rulers and states are capable of doing is whatever they can get away with.
 Its limit is not the dictates of reason, but the affects that constitute the basis of the political and social body, its particular ingenium.
 Here, once again, Trump is useful.
-Trump's entire campaign was one in which legitimacy was constantly thwarted, the rules, whether they be of political campaigns, the tax returns, or of social relations, the Access Hollywood tapes, were constantly thwarted.
-Many of these rules existed only in the head of political pundits, and turned out to be of no matter to most of the population.
+Trump's entire campaign was one in which legitimacy was constantly thwarted, the rules and norms, whether they be of political campaigns, the practice of releasing a candidate's tax returns, or of society, bragging about sexual assault on Access Hollywood, were constantly undermined but with no real effect.
+It turns out many of these rules existed only in the head of political pundits, and turned out to be of no matter to most of the population.
 Trump demonstrated that "conventions without the sword (or vote) are but words," revealing the impotence of the received truths of political campaigns, truths that had no affective investments outside the few reporters who get excited about tax returns.
 This was only possible if Trump could tap into other fears, fears of economic marginalization, and other angers, anger at lost racial superiority.
-Unlike the conventions of existing democratic politics, such as releasing tax returns and not tweeting insults at beauty pageant contest at three in the morning, these fears and angers are widely and deeply felt.
+Unlike the conventions of existing democratic politics, such as releasing tax returns and not tweeting insults at beauty pageant contestants at three in the morning, these fears and angers are widely and deeply felt.

 As Spinoza argued, a society is held together by its hopes and its fears, by its love and its hates, not its arguments and principles, and whether it be by accident or design Trump has been able to mobilize these hates and fears.
 Less this seem like one more "hot take" in which Trump has revealed the darkness at the heart of America, Lordon's concept of the affects of politics raises another point with respect to Trump.